buithecuong/Toggl-Working-Hours-Analysis/README.md

-# Time Tracking Analysis
+# Working hours analysis

-> Python script to enhance you Toggl time tracking analyses
+> Collects your Toggl time tracking events to enhance your working time analysis with python

 Since I am using Toggl for time tracking the time records became much more accurate and helps me to evaluate my own work and productivity.